xMcacutt-Archipelago/BitsAndBopsAP-Client/README.md

 To play the records at different speeds, you must have the record for the level.
 Then go to the record player and select the record for the level you want to play.
 Setting the speed of the record on the record player and then selecting the level will play the level at that speed.

+Deathlink is implemented.
+Receiving a death immediately quits the current level.
+Missing a beat has a 5% chance to send a death.

 The apworld can be found [here](https://github.com/xMcacutt-Archipelago/Archipelago-Bits-and-Bops/releases/latest)